What are your staff qualifications?

 What types of cleaning protocols are taking place to manage the spread of illness/germs?

-As per Toronto Public Health guidelines, we are amping up our cleaning protocols daily.
-Toys are washed daily, classrooms are being cleaned and fogged daily, bed sheets and cots are being cleaned weekly, high touch surfaces are cleaned at least twice a day and hand washing is encouraged when entering the classroom, before and after meals, outside playtime, bathroom routines and as needed.
+As per Toronto Public Health guidelines, we follow cleaning protocols daily.
+Toys are washed weekly, classrooms are being cleaned and fogged daily, bedsheets and cots are being cleaned weekly (and as needed), high touch surfaces are cleaned at least twice a day and hand washing is encouraged when entering the classroom, before and after meals, outside playtime and bathroom routines.

 What are your ratios for each age group?